BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 ## Conclusion

 I'm so glad that I decided to get back into Slay The Spire.
 It has been one of, if not, my most played game of 2024.
-I aim to get all achievements in the game and beat the hardest difficulty.
+I aim to get all the achievements in the game and beat the hardest difficulty.
 I am also very excited that Slay The Spire II coming in 2025 and I will get that immediately when it comes out.
 Until then, the grind continues!